iPC-project-H2020/wp4-deliverables/D4.3/Molecular_entities_identified_by_MF_D3.1_and_network_D4.1/ReadMe.md

 # Crossing the results of matrix factorization and network-based analysis of multi-omics data

-We report here the code and approach used for the analyses performed in WP4 D4.3.
+We report here the code and approach used for one of the analyses performed in WP4 D4.3.
 The aim is to investigate if the molecular entities defined in D3.1 and D4.1 are similar.
 For that, we compare the results of the applications of matrix factorization (D3.1) with the applications of network inference (D4.1) obtained on solid pediatric cancers studied in iPC.

 As a reminder:
 In D3.1, we performed unsupervised deconvolution using matrix factorization (more precisely stabilized Independent Component Analysis) of gene expression data from the 4 solid tumor types of interest in iPC.
 We used the results of the meta-analysis performed on gene expression of the solid tumor datasets, using the generated meta-weighted metagenes as defined in D3.1.